-*This post contains affiliate links which means I may earn a small commission from these links at no additional cost you.
-Read my full disclosure here!
+*This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
+Read my full disclosure here.

 For these super cute and yummy Christmas treats you will need:

-I prefer this variety because their crisp texture holds up to the heat of the chocolate.
+- Honeycrisp apples – I prefer this variety because their crisp texture holds up to the heat of the chocolate.
 Plus, my girls like Honeycrisp best!

-(We used this recipe) – I would recommend splitting the recipe in half because if not you will have a ton of extra icing
+- Royal icing – We used this recipe – I would recommend splitting the recipe in half because if not you will have a ton of extra icing.

-- Green, red, and brown gel colors – This is the kind we used) – Split your icing into separate bowls and add gel color until you get your desired color
+- Green, red, and brown gel colors – This is the kind we used – Split your icing into separate bowls and add gel until you get your desired color.

 I found that this thickness worked best.
-Be careful… if you cut your apples too thin they will break in half.
+Be careful… if you cut your apples too thin, they will break in half.

-Step 3: Using a small circle cookie/fondant cutter, core the apple slices.
+Step 2: Using a small circle cookie or fondant cutter, core the apple slices.

 Some tutorials for apple donuts similar to these say that you can use an icing decorator’s tip.
 I tried that but it was incredibly difficult to remove the cores.
 I found the cookie cutter to be much easier and quicker.